restarian/brace_document/docs/using_brace_document/command_line_usage.md

   * **Command line usage**
   * [Using the module directly](https://github.com/restarian/brace_document/blob/master/docs/using_brace_document/using_the_module_directly.md)

 The program is ran from the command line by invoking the script *./bin/document.js* via nodejs and passing in the desired handling options.

-Below are some examples of this in practice.
+Below are two examples of invoking the Brace document command line program.

 ```:> node path/to/brace_document/bin/document.js [options]``` or if installed globally: ```:> brace_document [options]```

 The program exits with code **7** after a succesfull run through.
 A return code of **2** is used when the *plugins* option is used to display available plugins.